alexrosenkranz/vue-lp/README.md

 ---

-## 1. Welcome Class and Start Slideshow (Why Frontend Frameworks? - How did we get here?) - 3 minutes
+## 1. Welcome Class and Start Slideshow (Why front-end Frameworks? - How did we get here?) - 3 minutes

 - Use the slides to briefly explain the history of our relationship with the Browser/DOM.
 We used to be incredibly limited as to how we made pages react to any type of change in data or UI because of technical limitations.
 - When browsers "grew up" and matured they gave us a lot more control and power, letting us create data-shifting applications that didn't require us reloading the page or unnecessarily communicating with our backend servers to get new information in front of our users.